nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/klBiNFvxuy0/index.md

 ---
 title: What is the most common Aha moment people have in a scrum course?
+description: Discover the common Aha moments in scrum courses that transform understanding and application of agile principles for effective teamwork and innovation.
 date: 2023-05-02
 videoId: klBiNFvxuy0
 url: /resources/videos/:slug